 An expungement means that your record of conviction is no longer accessible to the general public including employers or landlords.
 You do have to disclose your conviction and expungement when applying for public employment or licensing.

-If granted early termination, can I apply for exclusion from Megan’s Law or my obligation to register as a sex offender?
+If granted early termination, can I apply for exclusion from Megan’s Law?

 You can be excluded from Megan’s Law only if you apply to the Department of Justice for exclusion though this will not relive you of your obligation to register as a sex offender.
 Only certain sex crimes are considered.
 Terminating your obligation to register for life, however, and removing your name and information about your offense is possible only if you are granted a Certificate of Rehabilitation from the court.
 You can apply once you are no longer on probation.